dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 Oftentimes you do not want to be too specific.
 Remember that talk about tests being too rigid?
 Over specification leads to brittle tests and obscures the intent of tests.
 Therefore we encourage you to specify only what's necessary—no more, no less.
-If you aren't interested in the value of an argument, write `_` as the argument, which means "anything goes":
+If you aren'type interested in the value of an argument, write `_` as the argument, which means "anything goes":

 ```cpp